Choheron/OllamaTermUI/README.md

 ### 3. Configure your server

 On first launch the app defaults to `http://localhost:11434`.
-Open the **Settings** panel (⚙ button, top-left) to add your Ollama server URL and give it a name.
+Open the **Settings** panel (gear button, top-left) to add your Ollama server URL and give it a name.
 The app will test the connection before saving.
 Your server list is persisted to `~/.ollamatermui/config.json` and loaded automatically on every subsequent launch.

 ---